wznmickey/linuxParty/slides.md

 - Chrome, Edge, 360 Browser ... -> Firefox, Chromium

-- Microsoft Office -> LibreOffice, WPS Office
+- Microsoft Office -> LibreOffice, WPS Office(not opensource)

 - Chinese Input Method -> `ibus` (easier to configure, bundled with Ubuntu by default), `fcitx5` (more powerful and more features)